ietf-wg-idr/RFC4271bis/rfc4271bis.md

 install a route with itself as the next hop.

-The NEXT_HOP attribute is used by the BGP speaker to determine the actual outbound interface and immediate next-hop address that SHOULD be used to forward transit packets to the associated destinations.
+The NEXT_HOP attribute is used by the BGP speaker to determine the actual outbound interface and immediate next-hop address used to forward transit packets to the associated destinations.

 The immediate next-hop address is determined by performing a recursive route lookup operation for the IP address in the NEXT_HOP